-Welcome to the first instalment of best in books for the week of 29 January-4 February.
-Best in books is a weekly feature on My Cup & Chaucer that highlights the new releases of the week.
+Welcome to the first experiment/instalment of best in books for the week of 29 January-4 February.
+Best in books is a weekly feature I’m currently developing on My Cup & Chaucer that will highlight the new releases of the week.
 It used to be with book releases in Australia that major publishers would release all new books on the same day in the week preceding each new month.
 Now it seems that we’re starting to follow the American style of new releases landing in stores on a rolling basis each week.
 I like the change and I find it more exciting this way — there’s a better chance of regular bookstore visitors finding new books and authors if they’re arriving weekly rather than monthly.

 With that said, it can be harder to find new books if new releases arrive weekly.
 Books are turned over faster and books that were new two weeks ago get moved away from the front of the bookstore and etc. etc. you know how it goes.
 Rent is high and space is a premium so naturally the newest books get prime positioning.
 Also, there aren’t many places/blogs/anywhere really in Australia that look at new releases on a weekly basis.
 It’s done very well monthly, for sure, but not weekly.
 I am looking to fill this gap, and hopefully over the next few weeks together we can look more closely at the week’s new releases and give more attention to books that otherwise may have been glossed over in a monthly preview.

 In this spirit, the first new release I want to talk about this week is a box set of books that are very important to me this week.
 I grew up reading The Baby-Sitters Club and before Christmas last year Scholastic published books 1-8 in the series, and I’m stupidly excited that a box set of books 9-16 will be available this week.
 I’ve linked to Dymocks here because they’ve got it on sale for $29.99.

 Okay, let’s get stuck into the best in books for the week of 22-28 January 2018.